Table of Contents

 - Thoroughly wet and lather your dog with whatever shampoo you've selected.

-- Rinse well to remove all shampoo from your dog’s coat.
-Shampoo left behind can make your dog itch, and it also attracts dirt.
+- Rinse thoroughly to remove all shampoo from your dog's coat.
+Leftover shampoo can make your dog itch, and it also attracts dirt.

 - If desired, apply conditioner and rinse again if the conditioner you use requires it.